partspile/site/PRD.md

 - Results are ranked by vector similarity, with recency and popularity as secondary factors.
 - **Infinite scroll and pagination:**
   - The system supports infinite scroll for ad results using Qdrant's offset-based pagination for consistent results across pages.
-  - Pagination uses a simple cursor format (base64-encoded offset) that tracks the current position in the result set.
+  - Pagination uses a simple cursor format (offset as string) that tracks the current position in the result set.
   - This ensures that new ads added between page loads don't cause duplicates or gaps in the results.
 - All search and feed functionality is powered by Qdrant vector search only.
 - **[Complete]** All vector embedding and personalization features are implemented, including persistent user embeddings and automatic updates after user activity.